 If you have a defaulted federal student loan (federally-held Direct or FFEL loans), the Department of Education has stopped requests to withhold wages, tax refunds, and Social Security benefits, effective March 13.
 The DOE has also instructed private collections agencies to stop reaching out to borrowers.
 If you have a loan in delinquent or default status, please reach out to us for assistance.
 You can read the related section of the CARES Act here.

 Please know that it’s always an option to reduce your income-driven monthly payment amount if your income decreases and you can no longer afford your payment.
 This option might make sense if you want to continue making payments, but in a more affordable amount.
 Just know that you may owe back any unused LRAP funding to UC Berkeley if you decrease your monthly payment.

 LRAP & PSLF

-Our understanding is that the suspended “payments” made during the CARES Act forbearance may not be credited to your account as qualifying payments for PSLF until after December 31, 2020.
+The suspended “payments” made during the CARES Act forbearance may not be credited to your account as qualifying payments for PSLF until after December 31, 2020.
 If you were planning to apply for PSLF between March 13 and December 31, 2020, you should still move forward with applying.
 Loan servicers should be able to credit any CARES Act payments to you account before December 31 in those circumstances.

 If you continue making payments during the CARES Act suspension, BE CAREFUL!
 If you plan to pursue PSLF, make sure you do not get put on a paid-ahead status by paying more than what’s due.
 To do so, you should either manually select that you do not want to be put into paid ahead status or advance your due date, opt-out of the suspension, or contact your loan servicer to permanently remove paid ahead status (see FedLoans’ recommendation).
 If you are in a paid ahead status, your payments may not count as qualifying payments for PSLF.